-Ernest Shackleton died on this day, January 5, 1922, aged just 47.
+Ernest Shackleton was born on this day, February 15, in 1874.
 The Co Kildare man died having become one of Ireland's best-known explorers of the Polar Regions.

 When you ask people to name an explorer of the Polar Regions, many will name Robert Falcon Scott, who led a doomed expedition to the South Pole.
 Few will mention Henry Ernest Shackleton, the Irish merchant sailor turned polar explorer.
 Shackleton went on to become a knight of the realm, lead several Antarctic expeditions and climbed an active Antarctic volcano.

 Born in 1874 in County Kildare, Shackleton resisted his father’s attempts to get him to study medicine and instead joined the Merchant Navy at the age of 16.
 In this role, he quickly became a Master Mariner and built up the network of contacts that allowed him to undertake his many arctic expeditions later in life, including meeting other polar explorers such as Robert Falcon Scott.

 It was on one such expedition with Scott, the Discovery Expedition of 1901, that an event occurred that increased Shackleton’s drive to succeed even further.
 Having already been sent home from the expedition for ill health, Shackleton was shocked to discover in 1905 that Scott had blamed him for the failure of the expedition.
 Scott had claimed Shackleton had been carried on the sled, a claim Shackleton vigorously denied in the many public lectures he delivered until his death.
 The assertion led Shackleton to develop a drive to outdo Scott, whatever it took.

 He got his chance in 1907 when he commissioned another expedition, The Nimrod Expedition, this time to be headed up and ran on his own terms.
 Although not conducted without issues (the expedition almost ran out of food, did not find the Pole, and almost bankrupted Shackleton), it made him a national hero at the time, especially when his memoirs were published in 1909.